 Estuary Elim Church is one church with many people in multiple locations.

-We are part of the Elim Pentecostal Church and physically we are located in Ashingdon, Rayleigh and Southend on Sea.
+We are part of the Elim Pentecostal Church and physically we are located in Ashingdon and Rayleigh.

 We have many scheduled in-person and online activities